Graduate Studies in Business

 Whitworth requires the TOEFL or IELTS exam for all international applicants unless the applicant has acquired a bachelor’s degree from the U.S. or a country where the official language is English.
 A score of 88 on the Test of English as a Foreign Language (TOEFL) OR an overall score of 7.0 on the International English Language Testing System (IELTS) is considered the minimum for admission to Whitworth University.
 Test scores must be sent directly to Whitworth.

-For the TOEFL, an official score report must be sent directly to the Graduate Admissions office at Whitworth University (300 W. Hawthorne Rd., Spokane, WA 99251), from the Educational Testing Service (ETS).
+For the TOEFL, an official score report must be sent directly to the Graduate Admissions office at Whitworth University (300 W. Hawthorne Road, Spokane, WA 99251), from the Educational Testing Service (ETS).
 Whitworth’s institution code is 4593.
 To learn more about TOEFL or to request your score, contact ETS at its website.

-• Student Financial Statement
+• Student financial statement

-A detailed International Student Financial Statement form with supporting verification documents must be provided to the Whitworth Office of International Admissions.
+A detailed International Student Financial Statement Form with supporting verification documents must be provided to the Whitworth Office of International Admissions.
 Submit documents to gradadmissions@whitworth.edu.
 In compliance with U.S. Immigration Service requirements, your documents must show evidence of adequate available financial resources to attend Whitworth and the MBA or MBL program.

 An affidavit of financial support is required from students whose financial resources are supplemented to any degree by someone other than themselves.
 Use INS Form I-134 for sponsors from the U.S.